 When broken down by month, we can see that historically, UK mortgages are most commonly approved in June, July, and March with all three months exceeding 70,000.
 These figures drop considerably in the winter months across December and January to around 46,000, before rising again in February to 58,000 per month.
 For the remaining months of the year, monthly mortgage approvals fluctuate around 65,000.

-Since 2015, the percentage of first-time buyers (FTB), owner occupiers, and buy-to-let (BTL) homeowners have remained about the same, with some minor fluctuations.
+Since 2015, the percentage of first-time buyers , owner occupiers, and buy-to-let homeowners have remained about the same, with some minor fluctuations.

 Owner occupiers continue to dominate the mortgage market in 2022, with over 45% of homeowners falling into this category.
-This has largely been the case since 2015, apart from Q4 2020 to Q2 2021, when this figure exceeded 50%.
+UK mortgage statistics show that this has largely been the case since 2015, apart from Q4 2020 to Q2 2021, when this figure exceeded 50%.

-The percentage of FTBs each year has remained around 30%, but dipped to 24% at the beginning of 2016 (the lowest point across the last seven years).
-As of 2022, one in three homeowners was a FTB.
+According to mortgage loan statistics,the percentage of first-time buyers each year has remained around 30%, but dipped to 24% at the beginning of 2016 (the lowest point across the last seven years).
+As of 2022, one in three homeowners was a first-time buyer.

 The number of UK first-time buyer mortgages has been on a steady rise since 2009, from around 193,000 to almost 410,000 in 2021.
 A slight drop to just under 304,000 in 2020 can be attributed to Covid-19, when mortgage applications were extremely low across the country.

-The number of FTBs as a percentage of all UK home-purchase loans has also steadily increased over time.
-In 2010, FTBs accounted for 37% of all home buyers in the UK, which rose to a peak of 51% in 2019.
-This figure has dropped slightly since but still remains around 50%, meaning half of UK residents buying a home today, are FTBs.
+The number of first-time buyers as a percentage of all UK home-purchase loans has also steadily increased over time.
+In 2010, first-time buyers accounted for 37% of all home buyers in the UK, which rose to a peak of 51% in 2019.
+This figure has dropped slightly since but still remains around 50%, meaning half of UK residents buying a home today are first-time buyers.

-The UK region with the highest average age for FTBs in 2021 is London (33 years), whereas, in the North East and Yorkshire and the Humber, you can expect to own a house by the time you are 30.
+The UK region with the highest average age for first-time buyers in 2022 is London (33 years).
+The North East and Yorkshire and the Humber areas both have the lowest average age of homeowners, at 30 years old.

 There is not much between the home nations either.
-In Northern Ireland, you can expect to purchase your first home by the time you are 32, whereas in England, Wales, and Scotland, this figure is 31.
+In Northern Ireland, you can expect to purchase your first home by the time you are 32, whereas in Wales and Scotland, this figure is 31.